umargithub/Javascript-Notes/content/posts/how_to_learn.md

     1. Draw Broader Concept map.
     2. Write down some basic questions you want to answer.
+    3. Teach to someone, Use pen and pencil.

     > You must do this without spending 10-20 minutes